Lydia Cornell

-Lydia Cornell (born Lydia Korniloff, July 23, 1953) is an American actress best known for her role as Sara Rush on the ABC situation comedy Too Close for Comfort.
+Lydia Cornell (born Lydia Korniloff; July 23, 1953) is an American actress, best known for her role as Sara Rush on the ABC situation comedy Too Close for Comfort.

 Early life and family

 Cornell was born Lydia Korniloff in El Paso, Texas on July 23, 1953.
 She is the eldest daughter of concert violinist Irma Jean Stowe, the great-granddaughter of Harriet Beecher Stowe, and Gregory Jacob Korniloff, a graduate of the Los Angeles Conservatory of Music and Arts, who was later assistant concertmaster of the El Paso Symphony Orchestra.
 Cornell is the elder sister of the late Paul Korniloff, a piano prodigy, and Kathryn Korniloff, co-founder of the band Two Nice Girls and a sound designer and composer since 1995.

 While a nine-year-old fourth grade student at Mesita Elementary School, Cornell was chosen as El Paso's "Little Miss Cotton" in March 1963.

 In 1966, Cornell and her family moved to Scarsdale, New York.
 She attended both Scarsdale Junior High School and Scarsdale High School, from which she graduated in 1971.

 After graduation, Cornell enrolled at the University of Colorado Boulder, where she studied business, drama, English, Russian, Spanish and Anthropology.
 During the summer between her sophomore and junior year in college, she worked at the recording studio Caribou Ranch in Nederland, Colorado.
 There she met Billy Joel, Dennis Wilson, Carole King, Joni Mitchell, David Cassidy, and photographer Henry Diltz.
 As a Caribou Ranch photographer and "kitchen girl" she brought food to the cabins (Ooray, Running Bear, the Grizzle Bear Lodge) of such rock stars as The Beach Boys, America, Chicago and Billy Joel.
 The Ozark Mountain Daredevils gave her a credit on their album Men from Home.
-Before graduation, Cornell was the road manager for musician Michael Murphy.
-In May 1976, Cornell graduated from UC Boulder with a Bachelor of Science in Business, with majors in both advertising and English/drama.
+Before graduation, Cornell was the road manager for musician Michael Murphey.
+In May 1976, Cornell graduated from the University of Colorado Boulder with a Bachelor of Science in Business, with majors in both advertising and English/drama.

 By the time of her father's death in May 1977, Cornell had joined the rest of the Korniloff family, who had been living in The Hague, the Netherlands since mid-1975.
 Soon after, her mother and siblings moved back to El Paso, Texas.
 By 1978 Cornell had moved to Los Angeles to pursue an acting career.
 While there she had a job for three months working at a recording studio and modeling for album covers, before being employed by Jack Webb Productions as a secretary-production assistant.
 Still known as Lydia Korniloff, Cornell also worked as an assistant to the producer on the television movie Little Mo, a biography of tennis star Maureen Connolly.